About Baja Expeditions

 Tim Means walks his talk.
 Through almost a half century of work in eco-tourism and land advocacy and conservation, his efforts have inspired and cultivated institutional advocacy, community engagement and organizing, sustained alternative economic opportunity and concrete policy decrees, as well as personal and collective inspiration and connection for the conservation of wild places and inhabited wilderness in the Baja peninsula.
 Read more about Means’ pivotal role in saving the Espiritu Santo Island Archipelago.

 Additionally, Means is one of three co-founders of Sociedad de Historia Natural Niparajá, named for the Pericú indigenous community, which has reported significant conservation results (see 25 years, 25 accomplishments 2015 report, Spanish).
-He sits on the bi-national advisory council for the San Diego Museum of Natural History.
+He sat on the bi-national advisory council for the San Diego Museum of Natural History.
 With so much progress toward so many conservation goals, Means’ legacy of commitment and action is ongoing.

 In keeping with that legacy, Baja Expeditions offers an array of expeditions, day trips, community activities and liveaboard adventures.
 We have always believed in giving back, and all our programming helps subsidize our support of local environmental education, research and community projects.
 We love coming up with new ways for our guests to get involved so they can keep enjoying and advocating for our seas and coasts.
 It takes a village to conserve a peninsula!